Generalized Lagrange Coded Computing: A Flexible Computation-Communication Tradeoff for Resilient, Secure, and Private Computation: Application to Distributed Model Training and Experiments

 {\bf Hyperparameters.} To avoid overflow error on a $64$-bit implementation, we carefully select the field size $q=2^{27}-39$ on MNIST and $q=2^{30}-35$ on CIFAR-10, and the quantization parameters to $(l_x,l_w)=(0,6)$ and $(0,7)$ for the MNIST and CIFAR-10 dataset respectively.
 We adopt mini-batch momentum SGD to update the models for each iteration, where the size of the local mini-batch samples is set to $100$ on MNIST and $50$ on CIFAR-10 for each model.

 \textbf{Performance Evaluations.} Recall that GLCC codes include LCC codes as a special case by setting $G=1$ and $L=1$.
 The values of $G$ and $L$ can be adjusted to optimize the total training time.
-In our experiments, we consider two parameter cases of ($G=1,L=3$) and ($G=5,L=1$).
-Table \ref{tab:time} presents the breakdowns of the total running times for GLCC codes and LCC codes, for the models to reach certain target average accuracy.
-Note that GLCC codes and LCC codes achieve the same accuracy at the same number of iterations as they both correctly compute the gradient for the sample batch.
+In our experiments, we consider two parameter cases of ($G=1,L=2$) and ($G=5,L=1$).
+Table \ref{tab:time} presents the breakdowns of the total running times for GLCC codes and LCC codes, for the models to reach certain target average accuracies.
 Compared with LCC codes, GLCC codes tradeoff encoding/decoding and communication time to significantly reduce the worker computation time (dominated by the straggler effect) and the total running time, for all parameter cases and straggler scenarios.
-Specifically, in straggler scenario 1, GLCC codes with ($G=1,L=2$) achieve up to $2.5\times$ and $3.4\times$ speedup in the training time over LCC codes for MINIST and CIFAR-10, respectively.
-In straggler scenario 2, GLCC codes with ($G=5,L=1$) achieve up to $3.6\times$ and $3.9\times$ speedup in the training time over LCC codes for MINIST and CIFAR-10, respectively.
-The performance gain is because GLCC codes achieve lower recovery threshold and thus provide stronger robustness against straggler effect, by allowing the workers to compute and communicate multiple encoded data, as illustrated in Remark \ref{GLCC:remark}.
+Specifically, in straggler scenario 1, GLCC codes with ($G=1,L=2$) achieve up to $2.5\times$ and $3.4\times$ speedup in the training time over LCC codes for MNIST and CIFAR-10, respectively.
+In straggler scenario 2, GLCC codes with ($G=5,L=1$) achieve up to $3.6\times$ and $3.9\times$ speedup in the training time over LCC codes for MNIST and CIFAR-10, respectively.
+The performance gain is because GLCC codes achieve lower recovery threshold and thus provide stronger robustness against straggler effect, by allowing the workers to compute and communicate multiple encoded data.